KissMyAi/Sample-Template/Readme.md

 ## Contributing
 If you want people to be able to contribute to your mod, explain how here.
 This template is amazingly detailed and surprisingly easy to do/read.
+Perhaps I spoke a lil' too soon.
+I am still not quite sure what I am doing.

 ## Installation
 This mod works with [Baldur's Gate 3 Mod Manager](https://github.com/LaughingLeader/BG3ModManager), and possibly Vortex and Manual